Platform Policy Overview

 Person opts into receive subscription messaging within Messenger, as well as the frequency and type of content they will receive.
 Messaging is triggered by:

 Messages cannot be sent beyond 24 hours from any triggering action, as described above.
-Exceptions include template messages and one additional bonus message outside of the 24 hours to follow up on the conversation.
+Exceptions include receipt and airlines templates as well as tagged generic template and one additional bonus message outside of the 24 hours to follow up on the conversation.

 No advertising, solicitations, marketing, or promotional content.